Amazon Route 53: Authoritative DNS Management for Production-Grade AWS Architectures

-Route53 essentials, DNS routing policies, health checks, and best practices
+Route 53 DNS routing policies, health checks, failover strategies, CLI operations, and cost optimization

-When to use it: ALWAYS when you have a public domain.
-Route53 isn't optional for production applications - it's the layer that makes your AWS infrastructure reliably and professionally accessible from the internet.
+When to deploy Route 53: for any workload with a public-facing domain.
+Route 53 is not optional for production applications — it is the foundational layer that makes your AWS infrastructure reliably and professionally accessible from the internet.

 Key Concepts